Set up Shared iPad

 - Email profile not supported: Email profiles aren't supported with Shared iPad.
 An error occurs when you assign an email profile to a Shared iPad device.

-- User-assigned policies don't appear in reports: Intune doesn't report device status or user status in reports for Shared iPad apps and profiles assigned to Azure AD user groups.
+- User-assigned policies don't appear in reports: Intune doesn't report device status or user status in reports for Shared iPad apps and profiles assigned to Microsoft Entra user groups.

-- Azure AD federation requirement not enforced: The Azure AD federation requirement isn't enforced.
-If the Managed Apple ID matches the Azure AD UPN, and the Azure AD user is assigned a user applicable device configuration profile, the profile will apply to the user when they sign in to a shared iPad using their Managed Apple ID.
+- Microsoft Entra federation requirement not enforced: The Microsoft Entra federation requirement isn't enforced.
+If the Managed Apple ID matches the Microsoft Entra UPN, and the Microsoft Entra user is assigned a user applicable device configuration profile, the profile will apply to the user when they sign in to a shared iPad using their Managed Apple ID.